Monday, 20 October 2025

 More positively, I think Jakobe is absolutely wonderful.
 I wonder whether women readers, in this age where men are felt to be underequipped to portray female characters, find her as vivid as I do?
 She is so passionate, so principled, so full of fire and tenderness, of soul and intellect, that I’m sure every reader will feel Per’s biggest mistake ever was to turn his back on her.
 Per doesn’t even bother to find out that she is expecting their child.
 What a skunk.
 She has given everything to him, heart, soul and body and he just sends a letter.
 Jakobe is the real hero of this story.
 Her going on to work with underprivileged children is a testimony to her own resilience and resolution, not to anything Per did for her by rejecting her.
 By comparison with Jakobe Per’s episodism comes to seem shallow.

 One final reflection on Christianity in relation to Lucky Per.
 Pontoppidan was ahead of our post-modern times in presenting character as protean, indeterminate, essentially fluid.
 We have completed a journey here which began in Christianity, led through enlightenment and romanticism and is now meandering through the muddy delta of post-modernism.
 But I think Pontoppidan, from the viewpoint of structuring his novel around a main protagonist, takes it too far.
-It feels as though we are trying to connect with a person who isn’t really there, or if he is, won’t stay there for very long.
+It feels as though we are trying to connect with a person who isn’t really there, or if, momentarily, he is, won’t stay there for very long.

 Though I see this as a fault in Lucky Per, it nevertheless reminds me that character has fluidity in Christianity too.
 In the Christian universe the real me is someone who is known only to God, not very much to others and often not to myself.
 Therefore character in Christianity is a process of formation, not a steady state, and we should not be the same at the end of the process as we were at the beginning, or we have stagnated, and are of the tomb rather than the resurrection.
 It’s a journey of metanoia, discipleship and personal growth that demands change, “from one degree of glory to another,” God and I working together to release the true potential God put inside me and to achieve the destiny He desires for me in Christ.